Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Experiments

-First, we investigate the effectiveness of the proposed re-projection strategy.
-After the network training, we adopt the following two strategies to recover the final CT image: \textit{(\romannumeral1)} No Re-projection, we directly feed all the coordinates into the MLP to produce the corresponding image intensities; \textit{(\romannumeral2}) $K_d$ Re-projection Views, we employ the MLP to generate the DV sinograms (360, 480, 640, 720, and 1440 views) and then apply FBP algorithm \cite{fbp} on the DV sinogram to reconstruct the CT images.
-Figure \ref{fig:reprojection} shows the quantitative results on the COVID-19 dataset for parallel and fan X-ray beam SVCT of 60, 90, and 120 views.
-Overall, the re-projection reconstruction strategy significantly improves performance for all the cases.
-For example, PSNR improves about 3 $\mathsf{dB}$ for fan X-ray beam SVCT reconstruction of 60 views.
-More importantly, there is a common trend in all the cases: The model performance gradually increase when the re-projection views increase from 360 to 720 but slightly decrease when the re-projection views increase from 720 to 1440.
-Our explanation is: \textit{(\romannumeral1)} The projections of views less than 720 are not dense enough.
-Although the intensity mutation of the highest frequency are completely removed, the image details of sub-high frequency are also partially lost. \textit{(\romannumeral2)} The projections of views more than 720 are over-dense, which results in incomplete removal of the intensity mutation of the highest frequency and obtains the sub-optimal performance.
-Therefore, we set the re-projection views as $K_d=720$ in this paper, but it is worth noting that the parameter may need to be adjusted for specific cases.
-Figure \ref{fig:reprojection_fan} demonstrates the qualitative results on a test sample $\#80$ for fan X-ray beam SVCT of 90 views.
-We observe that the image from the direct reconstruction (\ie No Re.) contains a lot of noises, while the results from our re-projection strategy are clear and closer to GT images.
+We compare the following two strategies to recover the final CT image: 1) No Re-projection, we feed all the coordinates into the MLP to produce the corresponding image intensities; 2) $K_d$ Re-projection Views, we use the MLP to generate the different views of DV sinograms (360, 480, 640, 720, and 1440 views) and then apply FBP \cite{fbp} to recover the CT images.
+Fig. \ref{fig:reprojection_curve} shows the quantitative results.
+Overall, the re-projection strategy significantly improves performance for all the cases.
+For example, PSNR improves by about 3 dB for fan X-ray beam SVCT of 60 views.
+More importantly, there is a common trend in all the cases: The model performance gradually increases when the re-projection views increase from 36w0 to 720 but slightly decreases when the re-projection views increase from 720 to 1440.
+Our explanation is: 1) The projections of views less than 720 are not dense enough.
+Although the intensity mutations of the highest frequency are completely removed, the image details of the sub-high frequency are also partially lost; 2) The projections of views more than 720 are over-dense, which results in incomplete removal of the intensity mutations and thus obtains the sub-optimal performance.
+Therefore, the re-projection view $K_d$ is set as 720 in this work, but it may need to be adjusted for specific cases.
+Fig. \ref{fig:reprojection} shows the qualitative results.
+The image by the direct reconstruction (\ie No. Re-pro.) contains a lot of the intensity mutations caused by the overfitting problem, while the resulting image includes some streaking artifacts due to the under-sampling when $K_d$ is 360.
+The results are very clear and close to the GT image when $K_d$ increases up to 640.